 This colourful tote bag is made from hemp featuring Hmong design and stitching.

 Hemp is naturally grown and long lasting - being a sustainable fabric and more in use now than ever before.
+This bag is beautifully lined and wonderfully made.

 The Hmong people are an ethnic minority group living in many areas of South East Asia.
 However they are mostly remembered for their forced involvement in the Vietnamese war.
 Hmong motifs traditionally symbolised different stages of the artists life.
 The snail like pattern represents family.
 The upright triangles represent mountains (strength).